You are here: American University College of Arts & Sciences Sociology Master of Arts in Sociology Research & Practice

 Emma Vetter has made the most of her time at American University.
 While earning her MA in Sociology Research and Practice, she’s worked as research assistant for three professors, learning new skills along the way.

-It’s all prepared her for the next big step in her academic career: Emma is in the process of applying to three PhD programs, and she’s already been accepted to one.
+It’s all prepared her for the next big step in her academic career, pursuing her PhD:

 My combined research experiences with the Department of Sociology have allowed me to better understand how research moves from ideas to theory, research questions, and hypotheses.
 These opportunities have shown me how sociological methods can capture the lived experiences of overlooked communities.
 I am very grateful for my time at AU and with the sociology department for helping me grow academically.